-If you're a foreign national with U.S. lawful permanent residency (a green card), you may wish to take the next step in securing your right to remain in the U.S., by applying to become a U.S. citizen.
+If you're a foreign national with U.S. lawful permanent residency (a green card), you might wish to take the next step in securing your right to remain in the U.S., by applying to become a U.S. citizen.
 The naturalization process gives you the chance to enjoy nearly all of the rights and privileges that come with native-born U.S. citizenship.
-(Becoming president is a notable exception.)
+(Becoming president of the United States is a notable exception.)

 - are a lawful permanent resident (LPR); that is, you have a green card

 - have, as an LPR (or "conditional resident"), resided "continuously" in the U.S. for at least three years (if married to and living with a U.S. citizen all that time), or five years